It’s never too late to start building your email list

 Websand offers a WordPress plugin to make it easy for visitors to your blog to join your list.

-Email marketing is not dead.
+Email marketing is not dead, so start your email list.

 Naysayers preach that email marketing is dead.
 The outcry over GDPR emails showed email marketing irritates as much as Facebook ads.